Advertisement Space

 END oracle_ddl_trigger;

 Now that you've created the trigger, you'll get an entry in ORACLE_DDL_LOG when you create a new object.
-Try to run this test code to see if an entry appears in ORACLE_DDL_LOG:
+Try to run this test code to see if an entry appears:

 If everything works, you created a nice and simple monitoring system!